Paper

 Whilst I was making them I felt content, as if two parts of myself were both being satisfied, balanced – the part which likes order and certainty and the other which likes the unpredictable and the unknown.
 There must be something about it which resonates with me because I subsequently went on to spend the following week experimenting with more images.

-It would be interesting to see what the process is like by involving people who aren’t experienced with making art to see how their outlines might differ in the sense that they might be less confident and their mark making more hesitant.
+It would be interesting to see what the process is like involving people who aren’t experienced with making art to see how their outlines might differ in the sense that they might be less confident and their mark making more hesitant.
 Also, what about strangers?
 How might I feel responding to outlines which have not been made by people that I know?

 Pushing Paper